saikotek/docs/pages/storage_and_backup/object_storage/Comparison_S3_Deployment/guide.en-gb.md

 ### 3. 3-AZ Region

-#### Physical Structure and Network
+#### Infrastructure and Redundancy

 3-AZ Regions consist of **three independent availability zones**, each isolated in terms of power, cooling, and network systems, providing true fault isolation.
-This architecture ensures **data availability** even if an entire availability zone experiences an outage.
+This architecture ensures **service availability** even if an entire availability zone experiences an outage.

-#### Security and High Availability
+#### Characteristics

 - **High Availability:** Data remains available for both read and write operations, even in the event of a zone failure.
-In this configuration, **data remains available for R/W operations**.
 This configuration is ideal for high-availability and fault-tolerant applications.

 #### Ideal Use Cases

-3-AZ Regions are perfect for mission-critical and availability-sensitive applications where data governance requires continuous data availability, such as e-commerce platforms, financial services, and live-streaming applications.
+3-AZ Regions are perfect for mission-critical and availability-sensitive applications where data governance requires continuous data availability, such as e-commerce or healthcare platforms, financial services, and live-streaming applications.

 **Note:**
 While this setup offers robust protection, it may not be fully resilient to an unlikely regional outage.
 Additional protection, such as [multi-region asynchronous replication](https://help.ovhcloud.com/csm/en-gb-public-cloud-storage-s3-asynchronous-replication-buckets?id=kb_article_view&sysparm_article=KB0062422), can be considered to further enhance data availability and resilience.